Back to Resources

 Skimmer - Market leader among pool-specific platforms

-Target and sweet spot: All sizes from solo operators to multi-location operations.
-Sweet spot 30-300 pools with 1-15 technicians.
+Target and sweet spot: All sizes from solo operators to enterprise with tiered pricing.
+Sweet spot 50-500 pools on the Scaling Up tier.
 Growing companies transitioning from spreadsheets wanting industry-specific features without enterprise complexity.

 Implementation: Quick with users operational in hours to days.
-Learning curve low: technicians 5-30 minutes, office staff 1-3 hours, billing 1-2 days according to Poolofficemanager.
+Learning curve low: technicians 5-30 minutes, office staff 1-3 hours, billing 1-2 days.

 Best for: Growing residential maintenance company (50-200 pools, 3-10 techs) that outgrew spreadsheets.
 Quality-focused service provider emphasizing chemical precision.
-Tech-comfortable small operator (20-100 pools, 1-5 techs) wanting to professionalize.
-Scaling operation preparing for multi-location.
+Tech-comfortable small operator (20-100 pools, 1-5 techs) wanting to professionalize. iOS-primary teams (best app experience).

 Pool Brain - Enterprise platform for accountability